inato/data-engineer-take-home-test/README.md

 4. Publish it on your GitHub (or Gitlab, or whatever...)
 5. Send us the link and tell us approximatively how much time you spent on this assignment

 Note that the test should take no more than 3 hours to complete.
+The test is simple enough intentionally so you can spend time on making it production ready.

 ## Guidelines for Success